Duality theorems for \'etale gerbes on orbifolds: Sheaves on gerbes and twisted sheaves

-Let $M$ be a smooth manifold\footnote{Depending on the context, we will work with Euclidean, analytic, or \'etale topology.
+Let $M$ be a smooth manifold\footnote{Depending on the context, we work with Euclidean, analytic, or \'etale topology.
 Our arguments work in all these settings.} with an $H$-action.
 We assume that this $H$-action restricts to a trivial $G$-action on $M$.
 Consequently, a $Q$-action on $M$ is naturally defined.
-The natural map between the quotients
+The natural map $[M/H]\to [M/Q]$ defines a $G$-gerbe.
+Note that the $H$ and $Q$ actions on $M$ agree in the following sense: let $q\in Q$ and $h\in j^{-1}(q)\subset H$, then for any point $m\in M$, we have $q(m)=h(m)$, as $G=\text{ker}\, (j)$ acts trivially on $M$.